2/27/2025

 speaker

-Sofia Hegis
+Sofia Heggis

 Yes, that's correct.
-So with those markets where we are currently selling.
-And where we have secured market access.
-We can reach our profitability goal towards the end of 2026.
+So with those markets where we are currently selling and where we have secured market access, we can reach our profitability goal towards the end of 2026.

 speaker